Law and the idea of liberty in Ireland from Magna Carta to the present

 Peter Crooks & Thomas Mohr, editors

-Peter Crooks is a lecturer in medieval history at TCD, and a fellow of the Royal Historical Society.
+Peter Crooks is Senior Lecturer in Medieval History at TCD, and a fellow of the Royal Historical Society.
 He is co-editor of The Geraldines and medieval Ireland: the making of a myth (Dublin, 2016).
-Thomas Mohr is a lecturer at the School of Law, UCD.
+Thomas Mohr is Associate Professor at the School of Law, UCD.
 He is honorary secretary of the Irish Legal History Society and the author of Guardian of the Treaty: the Privy Council appeal and Irish sovereignty (Dublin, 2016).